verge-io/docs/docs/product-guide/automation/tenant-recipes.md

 Click **Instances** on the left menu of a tenant recipe dashboard to quickly access a listing of associated tenants.
 A recipe cannot be deleted when there are any associated instances.

-**Reference Example:**
+!!! tip "**Reference Example**"
     The "***30-Day Trial (POC)***", shared by default to your tenant recipes, provides an example of some of the things that can be done with a tenant recipe.
 Although it cannot be directly edited, you can clone this recipe to view the question configuration as a reference.

 Recipes allow for a wide variety of potential solutions.
 Contact VergeOS Support for additional assistance in automating your tenant deployments using recipes.